AaronGullickson/lab_project/README.md

     - non-Hispanic Other
     - non-Hispanic Multiple race
     - Hispanic

-- A categorical variable for regions named `bigregion` with the following collapsed categories based on `region`:
+    B) A factor variable for regions named `bigregion` with the following collapsed categories based on `region`:
     - Northeast: New England+Middle Atlantic+Delaware
     - South: South Atlantic (except Delaware) + East South Central + West South Central
     - Midwest: East North Central + West North Central
     - West: Mountain + Pacific

-- A dichotomous categorical variable called `birthplace` with the categories:
+    C) A dichotomous factor variable called `birthplace` with the categories:
     - Foreign-born
     - Native-born

-- A dichotomous categorical variable named `college` with the categories:
+    D) A dichotomous categorical variable named `college` with the categories:
     - Four year college degree or more
     - less than a four year college degree

-When working with the data, you will likely find the [IPUMS documentation](https://usa.ipums.org/usa-action/variables/group) on variable codes to be helpful.

-Once variables are coded, you should code some diagnostic tools to check and make sure the code did what you intended it to do (e.g. crosstabs, summaries, figures).
-Finally, you should output your re-coded data as a CSV file.

-Once complete, upload your final R script or Stata do-file here.
+2. Assign missing values to SEI for any observation with a value of zero.

+3. Subset the data according to the following criteria:
+  A) Only keep individuals who are currently living in a US State (do not include DC or Puerto Rico).
+  B) Remove all variables except the state fips code, the SEI measure, and all of the new variables constructed above.

+Once you are satisfied with your code you can commit and tag your assignment.
+There is no need to save the data as we will continue working with the `organize_data.R` script in the next assignment.

 ## Combining and Merging Data Assignment

-We are going to continue working with the data that we cleaned last week.
-Everyone should download my version of the cleaned data so that we are all working from the same base.^[You can also see my do-file for creating this cleaned up dataset here.]
-Be sure to use the option `na.strings=NA` in your `read.csv` command to read in missing values properly.

-This week we are going to aggregate this data to the state level so that our units of analysis are individual states rather than individual respondents and we are going to merge this state aggregated data with some other data from the 2012 Economic Census of the US on the relative frequency of different types of industry at the state level.
+For we are going to aggregate this data to the state level so that our units of analysis are individual states rather than individual respondents and we are going to merge this state aggregated data with some other data from the 2012 Economic Census of the US on the relative frequency of different types of industry at the state level.

 1. The first step is to create the state aggregated data from the individual level data.
 You should be able to use the `tapply` command with the `fips` variable as the second command to produce vectors of the aggregated data listed below.
 For some of these you will have to think creatively about the most efficient way to get the aggregated data.
 Remember that boolean statements and `tapply` are your friend.
 - The percent of each state's population that is non-Hispanic black, named `pctblack`.